tldr-pages/tldr/pages/linux/ruget.md

 `ruget {{https://example.com/file}}`

-- Download the contents of a URL to a file with a specified [o]utput file (named "bar" in this case):
+- Download the contents of a URL to a specific [o]utput file:

 `ruget --output bar {{https://example.com/file}}`